-I’m at the point where I am ready to sign up for a new credit card.
-It’s always an exciting time when we’re almost finished with the spending requirements for our most recent cards.
-I’ve read many articles listing the “Best sign up bonuses” so I have an idea of what is available.
-Instead of making yet another list, I’ll give you some insight into the things I take into consideration when making the decision of which card to apply for next.
+When I’m ready to sign up for a new credit card it’s an exciting time for me and I’ll read though the recent articles listing the “Best sign up bonuses” so I have an idea of what is available.
+Instead of making yet another list, I’ll give some insight into what I take into consideration when making the decision of which card to apply for next.

 Know what offers you’re eligible for

-But won’t all of this ruin your credit?
+Doesn’t having all of these credit cards ruin your credit?

+If you think having multiple credit cards ruins your credit, you’re mistaken.
+I can say that if anything, my credit score has increased since I started getting additional cards.
 I feel fortunate that we are in a financial place where we can pay off our bills every month and not carry any credit card debt.
-That’s the main factor in us being able to sign up for all of these credit card bonuses.
-If you’re thinking that having multiple credit cards will ruin your credit, you’re mistaken.
-I can say that if anything, my credit score has increased since I started getting additional cards.
-I am still responsible about paying my cards on time (I hate having to pay a late fee when I forget a bill, but it does happen occasionally).
+That’s the main factor allowing us to sign up for credit card bonuses.
+I’m also responsible about paying my cards on time (I hate having to pay a late fee when I forget a bill, but it does happen occasionally).
 When we applied for a car loan, the salesman ran our credit and told us that we had “old people credit” because he had never seen a score so high from anyone besides, well, old people with no debt.
 I took it as a huge compliment.

 How do you apply for cards?

 Up until now, I always did a quick search to make sure I was getting the best current offer available.
-I then went to a travel blog website that I liked and used one of their links to apply, so they could get whatever kick back was being offered to them.
-It was a way I could pay them back for all of the time they spent on their blog/website (I still do this when applying for credit cards.
-Now I’d be grateful if you apply for cards I mention on my site by using my links.
-They do provide me some extra miles for the trouble and I’d be very grateful.).
+I then went to a travel blog website that I liked and used one of their links to apply, so they could get whatever referral bonus was offered to them.
+It was a way I could pay them back for all of the time they spent on their blog/website (I still do this when applying for our credit cards.
+I’d be grateful if when you apply for cards I mention on my site you’d use my links.
+They provide extra miles for the trouble and I’d be very grateful.).

 I’d like to hear if you are going to be signing up for any cards soon.
 Did this look into how I decide which card to get help you any?
 Do you have any questions about if the current offers are good ones.
 Let me know in the comments or write us on Facebook or Twitter.